 These 8 Urban Legends In Wisconsin Will Keep You Awake At Night

 There’s that chill in the air, football season is upon us, and Olive Garden is already pushing the pumpkin cheesecake.
-I won’t utter the “f” word, but I will say that around this time of year, we love to hear a scary story or two.
+We won’t utter the “f” word, but we will say that around this time of year, we love to hear a scary story or two.
 Wisconsin storytellers have passed down some fabulous urban legends.
-Here are eight of our favorites:
+Here are eight of our favorite Wisconsin urban legends of all time!
+What are your favorite

 1. Boy Scout Lane